holistudio/goingup/LOG.md

 # Dev Log

+## 2025-03-09

+Added the Floor class and figured out how each Floor object can point to another Floor above and below it.

+I'm realizing I have no idea/forgot how to write tests for basic class definitions/functions.
+For now, I wrote a single test function that defines 3 Floor objects and links them together so they point to each other.

+As I thought about these pointers, I realized I didn't consider that the Floor should have a property pointing to the Elevator object, if the Elevator is on that Floor instance.

+I'm still deciding whether I need both a `Simulation` class and an `Environment` class...
+ - `Simulation` could handle just running the Environment one step at at time and take on the bulk of logging everything that happens at each timestep and displaying things on the terminal
+ - `Environment` handles the proper order of updating each state of Elevator/Floor/Agent

+Ah right...A Floor can have multiple elevators present...

+Things are getting really complicated!
+Adding a TODO list...

 ## 2025-03-08

 The goal: Make a simulation of people entering a building to go to a random floor, waiting for an elevator, staying for a while, and then coming back out.
 Display the environment only in the terminal.